HashFail/textarea-helper/README.md

 ### .textareaHelper('height')

-Get's the textarea's content height.
+Gets the textarea's content height.

 ### .textareaHelper('caretPos')

-Get's the XY coordinates of the textarea's caret relative to the textarea.
+Gets the XY coordinates of the textarea's caret relative to the textarea.
+You can pass an index, which will return the XY coordinates of that index in the textarea relative to the textarea.

+### .textareaHelper('setCaretPos', index)

+Sets caret position

+### .textareaHelper('getOriginalCaretPos')

+Gets the index of the caret position

 ### .textareaHelper('destroy')